From high school to club to collegiate swimming, Larios has experience coaching at all levels in the Treasure Valley.

 Head coach Kristin Hill shares her thoughts on the Denver and Oregon State dual meets.

-Kristin Hill enters her eighth season at the helm of the Boise State swimming and diving team.
-Hill became the program's inaugural head coach when the sport was added June 27, 2006.
-In its first six seasons the program won three conference championships and has been represented at the past three NCAA Championships.
+Kristin Hill enters her ninth season at the helm of the Boise State swimming and diving team in 2014-15.
+Hill became the program's first head coach when the sport was added June 27, 2006.
+Through its first eight seasons the program has won four conference championships and has been represented at the past four NCAA Championships.

 "Our athletic department at Boise State is one of the most successful, progressive athletic departments in the country," said Hill.
 "I was given an amazing opportunity to build a program from scratch, and I would not want to do it anywhere else.
 Boise is a fantastic city, the campus is beautiful, and our family is so excited to be settled in the northwest.
 I was excited to get this program started off on the right foot, and based on feedback from coaches and swimmers in the Northwest and around the country, it is clear that we are headed in the right direction."